 The most common and easy problem to fix that causes stereo resets are battery problems—broken and old batteries or batteries that are simply drained.
 Finding faults with the battery is always easy, owing to the rest of the car either not starting or having a lot of trouble starting.

-A problem that can sneak up on even the most experienced car owners is the head unit overheating, which often happens during custom stereo systems installation.
+A problem that can sneak up on even the most experienced car owners is the radio overheating, which often happens during custom stereo systems installation.
 There are two causes for this, over Volting of the system or not enough cooling.

 The harness fitted is usually not simple to install, and if you are not careful, you will supply too much power to the stereo.
 In other cases, the more complex stereo you are installing will create too much heat for space it now occupies.

 A fuse failure for stereo systems will usually result in the stereo not starting up at all, even when you turn the key simply to listen to music.
 The fuse is the first thing that most people will check when their stereo starts acting strangely.
 Fuses are the first line of defense when a short is created, or a surge goes through the car’s electrics.

 The easiest thing to overlook when installing or fixing a car stereo system is the memory wire.
 Usually, a small yellow wire is part of the wiring harness.
 This wire has a constant flow of power to it.
 When it is not connected or broken, the stereo system will reset every time it loses power.

 The most unfortunate way a stereo system will not work is when the radio has become faulty, usually as a cause of surges, liquid damage, or just age.

 When everything else in the car is working correctly, the wires are correct, and the fuse is brand new, this usually implies that something has gone wrong with the car stereo.
 Replacing this in modern cars can require hours of work and should only be done if you are incredibly confident.